AndrewHuynh97/BurgerCouponGenerator/README.md

 # BurgerCouponGenerator
-This python program utilizes Selenium in order to automatically generate free charburger coupons from the habit (only works during March)
+This python program utilizes Selenium in order to automatically generate free charburger coupons (only works during March)

 You will have to edit the driver path acording to wherever you have your Google chrome driver downloaded You will also have to edit the location you want the coupons to be stored.